strvcom/react-nights-2019/README.md

 #### 12. TypeScript

 TypeScript is really trendy these days.
 We love it at STRV.
 Hopefully, you will love it too!
+In this lesson we'll start from basics of static typing and move up to more advanced topics such as derived types and type guards.
+We're going to bring the power of TypeScript into our application and see how we can type components, reducers, and API calls.

 > [Video](https://youtu.be/L9B4n4f0ibE) | [Presentation](https://docs.google.com/presentation/d/17-9y7PEbOhdM2hPm0xtvSe6WYxyg_WLFKgTE63WQgtk/) | [Pull Request](https://github.com/strvcom/react-nights-2019/pull/15)